 Nothing says spring like the bright yellow bloom of daffodils!
-Seeing daffodils in landscapes, gardens and along walkways in early spring is like a warm sunny welcome sign at your home.
+Seeing these flowers in landscapes, gardens and along walkways in early spring is like a warm sunny welcome sign at your home.

 Daffodils are dependable perennials you can count on to come back year and after year.
-Better yet…deer and gopher resistant!
-If you have lost bulbs to these woodland creatures in the past, you won’t have to worry about your daffodils being devoured.
+Better yet, they are deer and gopher resistant!
+If you have lost bulbs to these woodland creatures in the past, you won’t have to worry about them being devoured.

 Daffodils are cold hardy and don’t rely on summer water to thrive.
 Dry year?
 No worries!
-Your daffodils will still be back bright and sunny come spring.
+They will still be back bright and sunny come spring.